 Frequently Asked Questions

-To understand more about how LiberEat can help your business as well as important terms and legislation relating to food safety, we’ve answered some commonly asked questions below.
+Hello, welcome to our Frequently Asked Questions.
+Here, we explain more about how LiberEat technology, how it works and who it helps as well as important terms and legislation relating to food safety, we’ve answered some commonly asked questions below.

 If you have a specific question for us or would like to learn more about our unique allergen and error detection technology, drop us a line.